jessejanderson/personal-goals/accomplishments/0-review-template.md

-# This Weeks Accomplishments: November 00, 2014
+# This Week's Accomplishments: -- date here --

-## This Week's Goal: Be Awesome
+## This Week's Focus:

 ## Things I Did From the List: